PUPPY CULTURE

 5 week mark: Around 5 weeks of age, our puppies go through the first fear period.
 In this period, we make sure to be careful to not expose them to noises, banging, other dogs or give them any new experiences that might cause a fear-response.
 This period lasts a few days.

-9 to 12 weeks: As stated, we sell puppies as of 9 weeks of age.
+9 to 12 weeks: As stated, we let our puppies leave as of 9 weeks of age.
 Most of the formative period has been covered and we did our best to provide the best possible foundation for your new family member!
 For the remaining 3 weeks, we will give you pointers on what to do and warn you about potential dangers.
 We also love to hear from you about how your puppy is doing!
 Let us know how the trip home went, how the integration went, if there are issues… We love to help you in this final stretch of puppyhood!

 12 weeks and on: The socialisation period has now closed.
 Of course your puppy can and will still learn, and new impressions will still have an effect!
 However, the formation of core memories has finished.
 Over time, new impressions will leave less and less of a mark and training your dog will require more and more effort.
 What was learned in mere seconds before the 12 week mark, can now take multiple weeks to learn, Or they possibly won't learn it at all!